siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

 2. another attempts
-I wanted to see the image caption as text -> text, not image -> text We tried to do a training process that creates arbitrary text and uses image to refine it to the correct answer and is currently in progress.
+I wanted to see the image caption task as text -> text, not image -> text I tried to do a training process that creates arbitrary text and uses image to refine it to the correct answer and is currently in progress.

+/

+## As a way to increase performance
+* First, 'beam search'
+* Second, 'CIDEr optimization'
+* Third, 'Ensemble'
+* Fourth, 'using random labels' where random labels are selected as random from five captions.
+This not only prevents overfitting but also improves performance in evaluations such as bleu and cider.

+*Here, I saw the performance improvement using only the fourth method.
+If all of the first, second, and third methods are used, performance improvement of 5-10 is expected based on bleu4.